tromp/cuckoo/GPU.md

 [Nicehash miner](https://github.com/nicehash/nheqminer/blob/master/cuda_djezo/equi_miner.cu)
 by Leet Softdev (a.k.a. djezo), which achieves around 400 Sol/s on similar hardware.

-Today, on Jan 30, 2018, I finished my CUDA solver, mean_miner.cu
+Today, on Jan 30, 2018, I completed work on my CUDA solver, mean_miner.cu
 ------------

 Unlike my other, more generic solvers, this one is written to target only billion-node (2^30 to be precise)